 This will help to protect vulnerable people and support those who look after us and keep us going by delivering important services, from health and care to public transport and shops.

-The guidance on this page is specifically to support local community and voluntary groups to make informed choices about their group, activity, or building under COVID-19 restrictions, and to the best of our ability is correct in light of May 17 changes.
+The guidance on this page is specifically to support local community and voluntary groups to make informed choices about their group, activity, or building, as of government advice beginning July 19.
 (For other resources for groups, such as Covid Risk Assessment templates, leaflet templates, funding, signposting to other services etc, click here)

 Groups & organisations are encouraged to send a representative to join the Covid Champions programme.
 This ensures you have a good understanding of the coronavirus and how to stop the spread, you have access to medical professionals and local advice, you will get all relevant updates and changes, and you have access to regular catch-up sessions at which groups are able to feedback any concerns or questions.
 It is a good way to ensure due diligence when preparing to re-open a service and to keep your community / group as safe as possible.

-The key thing to bear in mind, is that just because you are legally allowed to run your community group, doesn’t mean that you should.
-You have to carefully consider the risks both to your volunteers and your participants / community members.
+National restrictions are ending but COVID-19 isn’t.
+Our local case rates remain high, and are unfortunately expected to increase as restrictions ease.
+You will wish to carefully consider how to support your volunteers and your participants / community members.
 Joining the Covid Champions programme means you can discuss your situation with our trainers and others in the community and get answers to queries, to help make the best decision.